Infineon/http-server/README.md

 - A set of pre-defined configuration files have been bundled with the wifi-core-freertos-lwip-mbedtls library for FreeRTOS, lwIP, and mbed TLS.
 Review the configuration and make the required adjustments.
 See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/README.md).
 -  If the application is using bundle library then the configuration files are in the bundle library.
 For example if the application is using Wi-Fi core freertos lwip mbedtls bundle library, the configuration files are in wifi-core-freertos-lwip-mbedtls/configs folder.
 Similarly if the application is using Ethernet Core FreeRTOS lwIP mbedtls library, the configuration files are in ethernet-core-freertos-lwip-mbedtls/configs folder.
-- Define following COMPONENTS in the application's makefile for the HTTP Server Library.
+- Define following COMPONENTS in the application's Makefile for the HTTP Server Library.
   ```
     COMPONENTS=FREERTOS MBEDTLS LWIP SECURE_SOCKETS
   ```